Building Terminology Translator

 A/C – An abbreviation for air conditioner or air conditioning.

-Abbreviations – These are Levco abbreviations that we use to describe commonly used in house phrases in the DOW “Description of work”
+Abbreviations – These are Levco abbreviations that we use to describe commonly used in-house phrases in the DOW “Description of work.”

 AFCI- An Abbreviation for Arc Fault Circuit Interrupter.
 This is a required type of breaker that helps to prevent fires.
-It is designed to shut off immediately when two wires arc, rather than wait until the wires heat up enough to cause the breaker to flip off.
-Now required in bedrooms, there is discussion about adding additional locations.
+It is designed to shut off immediately when two wires arc rather than wait until the wires heat up enough to cause the breaker to flip off.
+Now required in bedrooms, there is a discussion about adding additional locations.

 Apron– A trim board that is installed beneath a window sill.